Constrained Performance Boosting Control for Nonlinear Systems: Benchmark examples

 Meanwhile, $F_t$ is given by

-where the first term is a pre-stabilizing proportional controller steering the robot to reach the target position $\bar{a}= \boldsymbol{0}$, while $u_t \in \mathbb{R}^{2}$ is the performance boosting input to be designed with ADMM-PB.
-This input is designed to make the robot reach the equilibrium point $(\bar{x},\bar{u})=(\boldsymbol{0},\boldsymbol{0})$ faster, while favoring obstacle avoidance under the following constraints on the robot's velocity
+where the first term is a pre-stabilizing proportional controller steering the robot to reach the target position $\bar{a}= \boldsymbol{0}$, while $u_t \in \mathbb{R}^{2}$ is the performance-boosting input to be designed with ADMM-PB.
+This input is designed to make the robot reach the equilibrium point $(\bar{x},\bar{u})=(\boldsymbol{0},\boldsymbol{0})$ faster, while favoring obstacle avoidance and reducing violation of the following robot's velocity constraint